MaskedOmega/Sprite-Splitter/README.md

 v2
 added a directory load splitter save where a directory can be given it reads the format crates a copy of folder structure and then saves it to a desired location. added multi splitter where multiple sprites sheets can be individual processed and saved in correct folder format

+improvements have a naming change to make all files in the specified directory follow a single standard allowing universal use